Sofia, the capital of Bulgaria

 Sofia and its surroundings are a famous destination for pilgrimage tourism.
 One of the most eminent monasteries in the region, founded in the 14th-15th centuries and which formed the Sofia Mount Athos, is the Dragalevski Monastery /14th c./.
 Today, a number of active monasteries can be found in the vicinity, such as the Bistrishki Monastery, Kremikovski Monastery, Obradovski Monastery, Zemenski Monastery, Buhovski Monastery, Lozenski Monastery and many others.

 Only 10 km away from the city center is Vitosha Mountain and Vitosha Nature Park – the most preferred place for relaxation and tourism due to the numerous natural landmarks, tourist trails, opportunities for hiking, cycling, winter tourism, fishing etc., and also because of the accessibility and urbanization of the mountain.
-You would also enjoy spending a lot of time walking to the Vrana Park Museum, which is located on the outskirts of the city.
+You would also enjoy spending a lot of time walking to the Vrana Park Museum, which is located on the outskirts of the city, or to the Katyn pyramids, which are very close to Sofia in the direction of Novi Iskar and Iskar Gorge.

 Attractive traditional events.
 There are many cultural events that take place in the capital; their programs can be checked on the tourist website of Sofia Municipality: https://visitsofia.bg .